Analysis Of Hiroshima Bombing Victims’ Bones Reveals How Much Radiation They Were Exposed To

 While Mascarenhas originally planned to use his discovery to determine the age of bones of Brazil’s earliest inhabitants based on the accumulated natural radiation they had absorbed over time, he also obtained a jawbone belonging to a victim of the Hiroshima bombing to prove that his discovery was “genuine.”
 This involved measuring the amount of radiation the bones had absorbed during the catastrophic event, based on dosimetric signals obtained through the paramagnetism phenomenon.

-Decades later, the researchers behind the new study, which was published in the journal PLOS One, used modern methodologies, including electronic spin resonance (ESR) spectroscopy, to get a more specific estimate of radiation levels.
+Decades later, the researchers behind the new study, which was published in PLOS One, used modern methodologies, including electronic spin resonance (ESR) spectroscopy, to get a more specific estimate of radiation levels.
 Science Daily wrote that the researchers used the jawbone previously tested by Mascarenhas, removing tiny pieces, then irradiating the samples with a technique known as the additive dose method.

 Once the analysis was complete, the researchers determined that the Hiroshima victim’s jawbone was exposed to about 9.46 grays (Gy) worth of radiation.
-According to study co-author and University of Sao Paulo professor Oswaldo Baffa, this is a very high figure, as it only takes about 5 Gy for radiation to kill a human, assuming their entire body is exposed.
+According to study co-author and University of Sao Paulo professor Oswaldo Baffa, this is a very high figure, as it only takes about 5 Gy of radiation to kill a human, assuming their entire body is exposed.
 Furthermore, it was also found that the figure was similar to the radiation levels found in brick and roof tile fragments from the Hiroshima and Nagasaki bomb sites.

 Hiroshima Bombing: Bone Analysis Reveals Radiation Exposure Twice Fatal Level – International Business Times https://t.co/SXkhf6C9bh